Is also known as vitamin B9 and Folate

 - Sunflower seeds

-Drugs that interfere with folate reactions:
+Medications that can interfere with folate reactions:

 1.)
 Methotrexate - Used to treat autoimmune diseases and cancer